emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Streams load very fast. ✔️
 1. The content is 1080p+ and allows switching to lower quality. ✔️
 1. Finds popular things with no issue, including older content. ✔️
-1. Has 4 servers but does not autoswitch when one fails. 🟡
+1. Has 4 servers but does not auto-switch when one fails. 🟡
 1. Site does not have episode auto-next. ❌
 1. Sites UI is good, feels very modern. ✔️
 1. Has built in subs for most content and allows adjustments. ✔️